parse-community/docs/_includes/js/files.md

 ```

 ### Client Side
-In a browser, you'll want to use an html form with a file upload control.
+In a browser, you'll want to use an HTML form with a file upload control.
 To do this, create a file input tag which allows the user to pick a file from their local drive to upload:

 ```html
 <input type="file" id="profilePhotoFileUpload">